Not to frighten you, but we’re fast approaching a major technology juncture.

 The mobile site approach creates a drain on resources and hence increases costs, as there are disparate sites to develop and maintain from a technical and administrative perspective.
 A single copy update would have to be rolled out across both desktop and mobile versions of your site, creating additional work.
 With RWD, you only maintain one version, allowing for streamlined maintenance and updating, reducing the number and cost of resources required.

 Overall a responsive web design makes sense for both the user and the business.
 With the critical turning point in mobile internet usage just around the corner, is your website ready to harness these mobile browsers and bring them into your marketing funnel?
 Responsive web design is key to future-proofing your website!
+Check out Google's view on responsive design here.

-Learn more about responsive design and the philosophy of continuous optimisation which are all part and parcel of the Growth-Driven Design Methodology.
+Learn more about responsive design and the philosophy of continuous optimisation which are all part and parcel of the Growth Driven Design Methodology.
 This approach to website redesign is exactly the agile solution today's business needs.